tviuff/pymesh/README.md

 Above code generates the following `output/rectangle.gdf` output.
 For information regarding `GDFWriter` file formatting, the reader is referred to Section 6.1 in the [WAMIT Manual](https://www.wamit.com/manual7.x/v75_manual.pdf).

 ```
-auto-generated .gdf file using the gdf package
+auto-generated using the pygdf package
 1.000000 9.816000
 0 0
 15